 Here are some ideas for gaining basic personal space when you can't leave the house, maybe some can work for you.

-Wake up 10 minutes early: So we all know the practical reasons to get up early.
+Wake up 10-15 minutes early or go to bed 10-15 minutes later.
+So we all know the practical reasons to get up early.
 But, experiencing a quiet house to yourself before the chaos starts is also a nice way to start your day.
 Even if it's only 10 minutes.
 If you just need those extra minutes of sleep in the morning then by all means do that.
 (I myself am not a morning person.)
 I try to spend 10 minutes by myself before bed without a screen.
 Some ways to make the most of your 10 minutes are reading a book, meditation, mindfulness, visualization, listening to calming music, or writing.
 OR, try this.
 Eat a healthy dessert!

 Adequate space to sleep: Co-sleeping has many benefits for the family and a lot of moms find it easier to have all the kids in the room with them.
 If it works for you, great!
 However, when my third was born, I found myself sleeping in the recliner because even in our King size bed there was no space.
 We slowly eased out the older two kids into their own beds and now they enjoy sleeping in their own (but shared) room.
 Luckily, it worked very smoothly for us and having space to sleep greatly improved my mental health.